Educational resource about Bluetooth technology and wireless connectivity

 Troubleshooting Bluetooth Rtls Issues

-If you're experiencing audio lag with medical devices, try these troubleshooting steps:
+If you're experiencing interference with mice, try these troubleshooting steps:

 Check for interference from other wireless devices in the Developer Resources environment